-Rehab aftercare: Online and in London
+Continuing Care: Online and in London

 Inpatient or residential rehab is just the first stage of addiction treatment.
 This stage typically lasts from 4 weeks up to 4 months.
 It is an intensive form of treatment, with structured days, and a variety of expert staff involved in your care.

 Staying focussed on treatment, and working through difficult emotions, and cravings is easier to do in this kind of structured and supportive environment.
 Transferring these new-found skills and behaviours to your home life is a key part of treatment, and when the time is right you and your therapist will start preparing this transition.

 For many people, leaving treatment will involve moving back home.
 For others, it might mean to move into a sober-living programme, or into an outpatient programme.
 In medical terminology this is referred to as a step-down process because you are moving from a high intensity into a lower intensity and longer-term stage of treatment.

 Even for those returning home, leaving rehab should not be the end of your treatment journey.
 Nowadays everyone can easily continue their treatment from home as an outpatient.
 Group and individual therapy is proven to be effective online as “tele-health” or “tele-therapy”, and the majority of our continuing care services are provided in this way.